 23. “Your support is greatly appreciated.”

 - Explanation & Nuance: This formal, passive construction is common in business communications.
-It’s polite and clear but less personal than “I appreciate you,” making it a safe and respectful choice for company-wide messages.
+It’s polite and clear but less personal.

-- When to Use?
-In official company emails, formal documents, or announcements to a large group.
+- When to Use: In official company emails or announcements to a large group.

 - Tone: Formal, Professional, Impersonal.